ellis-langford/NeuroMPET/README.md

 ***
 `Mesh Generation`<br>
 ► mesh_generation.py<br>
-► Currently the script cannot be executed in Simpleware via the command line ► Future work will implement automated processing of the script to remove the need to run in the Simpleware GUI.
+► Currently the script cannot be executed in Simpleware via the command line<br>
+► Future work will implement automated processing of the script to remove the need to run in the Simpleware GUI.<br>
 ► Inputs:<br>
    > *--surface_dir*: a folder of .stl surface files<br>